 The federal Truth in Lending Act guarantees that you will not be liable for more than $50 of fraudulent purchases made before you report the fraud.
 In practice, many card issuers wipe out all the fraudulent charges.

-Catching Fraud on Your Account
+Monitoring Your Account

 Your credit card issuer may offer complimentary fraud detection services to proactively notify you of potential fraud to your account.
 Once you sign up, you'll receive a text, email, or phone call that alerts you to any credit card activity outside your normal spending habits.
-Discover, for example, will occasionally ask you to verify unusual activity when you log on to your online account.
-Contact your credit card issuer to find out if a service like this is available for your account.
+For example, if the vast majority of the purchases on your card are from gas stations or grocery stores in the area where you live, an online purchase from a vendor in another country would be a red flag.
+Issuers might contact you directly or ask you to verify unusual activity when you log on to your online account.

 Zero Fraud Liability Exceptions